If you are pregnant, this quick guide will explain how to save money during pregnancy.

 It’s no secret that having a child is expensive.
 The Department of Agriculture estimated that the average cost of raising a child born in 2013 was U$245,340!
 This staggering figure is for the first 18 years of the child’s life and does not include college expenses.

 For the first year alone, your baby will cost anywhere from U$5,000-20,000 (see calculator here).
 That does not even include the money spent on co-pays and deductibles of your doctor’s appointment and delivery which can vary widely from person to person.
-We estimated our cost will be about U$2,500 which is our maximum out-of-pocket expense based on our insurance.

 10 hacks to save money during pregnancy

 1) Car seats – trade in events 20% off new car seats

 One of the most expensive items you will buy during pregnancy is a car seat and stroller.
 To save money keep an eye out for trade in events.